startup financial model

 How To Build A Startup Financial Model To Win Attention

 Startup Financial Model building is a pain.
 Let’s be honest.
-Unless you are an Excel nerd.
+Unless you are the Goddess of Excel, Leila Gharani.
 It’s not just a problem of building up the model.
 The main issue is knowing what information to put into it.

 What Is A Startup Financial Model And What Is It Used For?